Daily Quizzes

-Gravitation is universal force naturally existing and controlling the movement of things in the universe.
-It is here that the attractive force is responsible because two bodies are attracted toward each other which produces a pull that will depend on the mass of the bodies and the distance between them.
-This force not only helps keep us in one place to the earth but also is critical in the process of the movement of the celestial bodies like planets, moons, and stars.
-The sciences of gravitation have greatly developed throughout centuries.
-One of the earliest mathematicians to explain this force mathematically was Sir Isaac Newton in the late 17th century by his Universal Law of Gravitation.
+Gravitation is a universal force naturally existing and controlling the movement of things in the universe.
+It is here that the attractive force is responsible because two bodies are attracted toward each other, which produces a pull that will depend on the mass of the bodies and the distance between them.
+This force not only helps keep us on the Earth but also is critical in the process of the movement of the celestial bodies like planets, moons, and stars.
+The science of gravitation has greatly developed throughout the centuries.
+One of the earliest mathematicians to explain this force mathematically was Sir Isaac Newton in the late 17th century with his Universal Law of Gravitation.

 Gravity or gravitation is the force that pulls two objects towards one another.
 This force is directly proportional to the mass of the objects and directly proportional to the inverse of the square of the distance between the objects.
-It is the gravitational attraction between the object and the earth that gives us the weight.
-The movement of planets around the sun and the movement of the light, time and space is also due to gravity.
+It is the gravitational attraction between the object and the Earth that gives us the weight.
+The movement of planets around the Sun and the movement of light, time and space are also due to gravity.

-The gravitational forces are always attractive compared to the electromagnetic forces which may either repel or attract.
-It is this attraction that makes the objects to move towards the center of the Earth and is the reason why the celestial bodies remain in contact with each other due to their attraction.
+The gravitational forces are always attractive compared to the electromagnetic forces, which may either repel or attract.
+It is this attraction that makes the objects move towards the centre of the Earth and is the reason why the celestial bodies remain in contact with each other due to their attraction.

-The concept of gravity can be traced back to the ancient societies, although the formulation was not realized until the efforts of such early scientists as Galileo Galilei and Isaac Newton.
-According to ancient Greek philosophers (i. e.
-Aristotle), objects descended to the Earth due to the innate will to go back to the ground.
+The concept of gravity can be traced back to ancient societies, although the formulation was not realised until the efforts of such early scientists as Galileo Galilei and Isaac Newton.
+According to ancient Greek philosophers (i. e., Aristotle), objects descended to the Earth due to the innate will to go back to the ground.
 Nevertheless, these initial theories were not scientifically rigorous.

-Mathematically, the law of universal gravitation of Newton is put as follows:
+Mathematically, the law of universal gravitation is put as follows:

 Where: